dsoprea/PySvn/svn/resources/README.rst

 *svn* is a simple Subversion library for Python.
 I wrote it so that there could be a lightweight and accessible library that was also available on *PyPI*.
 It is compatible with both Python 2.7 and 3.3+.

+The library wraps the `svn` commandline client, which should consequently be installed on the local system.

 Functions currently implemented:

 - list